|

 Compare Dialog

 Enter the two files to compare in the File A and File B fields.
-Each field contains a drop-down list of all open and recent files.
-Click the '...' button beside either field to use a file dialog box to select a file.
+Each field contains a drop-down list of all open files sorted alphabetically followed by a list of recent files sorted by access time.
+Click the browse button beside either field to use a file dialog box to select a file.
+Note that if exactly two files are open in the main Tab Group in 010 Editor, the file names for those two files will be automatically entered in these fields, otherwise the current file is listed in File A and the most recent compare is listed in File B.

-The Comparison tool supports two different algorithms: Synchronized and Simple.
-The Simple algorithm compares corresponding bytes between the two files and will usually run quickly.
-The Synchronized algorithm tries to identify blocks within the files that match.
+The Comparison tool supports two different algorithms: Binary and Byte by Byte.
+The Byte by Byte algorithm compares corresponding bytes between the two files (e.g. each byte at address n of file A is compared only against the byte at address n of file B) and will usually run quickly.
+The Binary algorithm tries to identify blocks within the files that match.
 This algorithm is fast when the number of differences is low between the files, but slows down if a number of differences exist (the algorithm is O(d2) where d is the number of differences).
 Select which algorithm to use in the Comparison Type box.

-For the Synchronized algorithm, a limit can be put on the number of bytes the algorithm searches forward by entering a value in the Max Look-a-head field.
+For the Binary algorithm, a limit can be put on the number of bytes the algorithm searches forward by entering a value in the Max Look-a-head field.
 The higher the value, the slower the algorithm may run.
 The Min Match Length field indicates the minimum number of consecutive bytes that must match to display a match in the final output.
 For higher values, random data is less likely to match, but for lower values, small matches might be ignored.
 The algorithm contains a heuristic that allows it to quickly accept matches of a certain size.
 Enter a valid in the Quick Match field to indicate the minimum number of bytes that must match for the heuristic.
 The lower the value, the faster the algorithm will run but the results may be less accurate.
+To prevent running out of memory, the compare algorithm puts a limit on the number of rows displayed in the Output Window but this limit can be changed using the Max Output Rows field.

-Click the OK button to run the algorithm and display the results in the Output Window.
-The Close button will dismiss the dialog when pressed.
+Click the Compare button to run the algorithm and display the results in the Output Window.
+The Cancel button will dismiss the dialog when pressed.

 Comparing Blocks of Data